All good things must eventually come to an end, and such is the case with Cyberpunk 2077's adventures in Night City.

-It seems you’ll also need to have saved Takemura during the mission “Search and Destroy” if you want the achievement/trophy for this ending, though you’ll still see the epilogue regardless.
+It seems you will need to have saved Takemura during the mission "Search and Destroy" if you want the achievement/trophy for this ending, though you'll still see the epilogue regardless.

 Outcome: You'll play through the epilogue "Where Is My Mind?" and receive "The Devil" achievement/trophy upon completing the game.